morgant-ds/morgant-ds.github.io/data-science-projects/chess-data-analysis/chess-ratings-correlation.md

 ![png](chess-ratings-correlation/output_27_1.png)

-The same relationships as in the Pearson correlation matrix is observed, however the results are a little bit more clear: there is a lot of dispersion.
+The same relationships as in the Pearson correlation matrix are observed, however the results are a little bit more clear: there is a lot of dispersion.
 In order to quantify it, I'll next compute a linear regression model and use it to calculate the RMSE of a prediction attempt on the FIDE ratings.
 This will give us the typical error of such a prediction.

 <details>
   <summary><b>Click to see code</b></summary>